 This Is Not That: Government

-The Twin Lies
+Twin Lies

 One of the most dangerous lies in America today is Christian Nationalism—the idea that the United States is God’s last great hope, and the Church and government must lock arms to preserve His kingdom.

-But the equal and opposite lie is just as dangerous: that America was never shaped by biblical principles at all.
+But the equal and opposite lie is just as dangerous: that America wasn’t started by Christians, or shaped by biblical principles at all.
 That freedom is just a secular project, stitched together by enlightened reason.
 History tells a different story.

 America began with 13 colonies, each with constitutions requiring a declaration of faith in Jesus Christ.
 The Declaration of Independence mentions God four times and ends in a prayer for His providence.
 The earliest imagination of a nation built on liberty and justice wasn’t divorced from faith—it was fueled by it.

 So what’s the truth?